habberrih/linux-disk-cleanup-cron/README.md

 ## Safety Notes

 - The script performs age-based cleanup for `/tmp`, `/var/tmp`, and rotated logs; it avoids live logs and non-rotated log files.
 - Docker pruning never touches running containers.
-Volume pruning removes only unused volumes.
+Volume pruning removes only unused volumes, and you can protect names via `PROTECT_VOLUME_REGEX`.
 - Always test manually first with a high `THRESHOLD_GB` to see actions and logs.

 ## License